 Enter the Doctrine of Complete Staff Work.
 When I first read this, it instantly resonated with me like the need for a third monitor.
 I WILL HAND THIS TO MY STAFF AND MAKE THEM READ IT AND ALL ASSIGNMENTS WILL MAGICALLY BE TURNED IN NEEDING ONLY A NOD OF MY HEAD TO BE COMPLETE.
 Maybe that’s a bit lofty, but it does help express one’s deep desire not to clean up the crap that you know your staff are fully capable of cleaning up themselves.

 To take matters into my own hands, I adapted the original document specifically for professional services.
-The original is fabulous on its own, but does assume that someone is fully trained in their job (and apparently that’s now how we work).
+The original is fabulous on its own, but does assume that someone is fully trained in their job (and that’s not exactly how we work).
 The adaptation fits our industry better by giving more flexibility for asking questions along the way without precluding the production of quality work.

 So, please, take this masterpiece and share it with your team.
 Help them help you.
 It may scare some, but that’s your job.
 Then go grab coffee with a friend because you will have far less work to do reviewing, correcting and fixing the little things.